Anolyies/Typhopad/README.md

 Firmare was not really made by me, it was made primarilly by Chet Gippiti (ChatGPT).
 I also dont know if it works, so when I get my own board, I'll test and see if it works and fix it if it doesn't.
 [Check out the code and setup](./Firmware)

-##

-I don't know how well, or if any of this even works, but regardless, I think I learned a decent bit and did something cool that I've never done before.

 **BOM**
 ------------------------------------